WHY DID YOU BECOME AN AUTHOR?

 All the time!
 Sometimes I wake up having dreamt an entire plot or envisioning a setting.
 Other times, often when I’m knee-deep into writing a book, I wake up with a scene vividly ensconced in my mind.
 My husband will sometimes find me at my desk at 4am jotting down what I can remember from the dream.
 Other times, I awake in the morning and dictate a scene into my phone while I’m making the bed or getting ready to shower.

-HOW DO YOU GET THE IDEAS AND CHARACTERS FOR YOUR BOOKS?
+WHERE DO YOU GET THE IDEAS AND CHARACTERS FOR YOUR BOOKS?